Privacy Policy

 • Be efficient about how we fulfil our legal and contractual duties.

-Public and third-party records Details about you that are in public records, such as the Electoral Register, Companies House, and data about you that is publicly available on the Internet.
-We also collect data about you which we receive from other companies, such as credit reference or fraud protection agencies like the CIFAS register.
+Public and third-party records Details about you that are contained in publicly available sources, such as the Electoral Register, Companies House or Trustpilot and data we receive from records of third-party service providers, such as credit reference or fraud protection agencies like CIFAS.
 Identifying, investigating, reporting and preventing fraud, money laundering and other crime.

 Developing and carrying out marketing or business development activities.